rsms/co/docs/doc/spec.md

 There is also a set of predeclared numeric types with implementation-specific sizes:

 ```
-uint    either 32 or 64 bits
+uint    either 8, 16, 32 or 64 bits
 int     same size as uint
+usize   address-sized unsigned integer
+isize   address-sized signed integer
 ```

-To avoid portability issues all numeric types are distinct except `byte`, which is an alias for `uint8`, and `char`, which is an alias for `int32`.
+To avoid portability issues all numeric types are distinct except `byte`, which is an alias for `u8`, and `char`, which is an alias for `u32`.
 Conversions are required when different numeric types are mixed in an expression or assignment.
-For instance, `int32` and `int` are not the same type even though they may have the same size on a particular architecture.
+For instance, `i32` and `int` are not the same type even though they may have the same size on a particular architecture.

+Notes:
+- The size of `uint` & `int` may be different than the size of `usize` & `isize`.
+- `usize` is large enough to store the uninterpreted bits of a pointer value.

 ### Strings